nullorvoid/goatscale/README.md

-# Simple Web Server
+# Scalable Web Server
-Adds a golang web server into the docker infrastructure and exposes it on localhost:8080.
+This configuration solves the scalability issue of the '1_simple_webserver' by having the web server add itself to the consul catalogue, and accessed via Traefik.

 ## Requirements
 * Docker installed and running